beego/beedoc/ja/module/context.md

 - SubDomains

   Return the root domain of request.
-For example, request domain is `blog.beego.me`, then this function returns `beego.me`.
+For example, request domain is `blog.beego.vip`, then this function returns `beego.vip`.

 - Port